lubusIN/blablablocks-slider-block/readme.txt

 3. Activate through the **Plugins** screen in WordPress.

 == Changelog ==

+= 1.1.2 =
+* Added decimal support to `slidesPerView` setting.
+* Bump plugin version to 1.1.2.
+* Update "Tested up to" to 6.9.

 = 1.1.1 =
 * Enhanced **Gutenberg slider** performance and transition smoothness.